 If a place cannot be offered you will be advised of your right both to appeal and to place your child’s name on the waiting list for your preferred school.

-Visit the Durham County Council website for information regarding School Admission Arrangements 2018/19.
+Visit the Durham County Council website for information regarding Primary School Admission Arrangements 2019/2020.

 To appeal against an admission decision visit: School admissions-appeals.

 Applying for a Nursery Place

 All three and four-year-olds are currently entitled to 15 hours per week for 38 weeks of the year.
 It can last for up to two years or until your child reaches statutory school age.
 Some two year-olds are also entitled to access this provision and for eligible parents/carers a further 15 hours free entitlement can be accessed .
 The guide below will provide you with the information you need to access free entitlement to early years provision for your child.

 You can add your child’s name to our waiting list in the term of your child’s second birthday or anytime after.
 To apply for a nursery place at Willington Primary School please complete an NA1 application form and return to school or e-mail the completed form to firstname.lastname@example.org.
 On receipt of your application you will receive confirmation from us that your child has been added to our list for 15 hours entitlement.